Red-engage logo

 "I've written this: [paste text].
 Run it like an editor, pointing out unclear passages, imprecisions, bad phrasing, and any other flaws."

-Constructive feedback is essential for professionals in any area, but it's not that easy to get.
+Constructive feedback is essential for professionals in any area, but it can be hard to get on demand.
 So, why not use ChatGPT as a non-biased feedback provider?
 The Critic prompt can help you identify mistakes in a finalized report, article, or email, and make the necessary adjustments to improve it.

 Please don't forget to provide contextual information to increase the prompt's accuracy.
 If your text is a blog article, for example, make sure to let ChatGPT know.